 There are a lot of good reasons to start preparing meals, or portions of a meal, ahead of time.
-But some of the biggest reasons are: it saves sanity, time, money and you will be eating healthier.
+But some of the biggest reasons are that it saves sanity, time, money, and helps you eat healthier.

 Meal prep should make feeding yourself and your family easier.
-It gives you a head start on the week, and helps you feel more in control of what you’re eating and how you’re spending your time.
+It gives you a head start on the week and helps you feel more in control of what you’re eating and how you spend your time.

 However, it isn’t a one-size-fits-all process that looks the same every week, for every household and person.

 It also does not necessarily mean prepping, cooking, and portioning every single meal for the week ahead.